-For the year ended June 30, 2021, governmental activities' revenues exceeded expenses by \$493,493.
-Total revenues decreased \$215,710 from the previous year.
-Revenues decreased primarily as a result of a decrease in insurance proceeds related to Hurricane Michael partially offset by an increase in revenue from Bay County District School Board.
-Total expenses increased \$88,316 from the previous year.
+For the year ended June 30, 2022, governmental activities' expenses and exceeded revenues by \$339,931.
+Total revenues increased \$188,737 from the previous year.
+Revenues increased primarily as a result of an increase in half cent sales tax funds received from the Bay County District School Board.
+Total expenses, excluding extraordinary items, decreased \$77,339 from the previous year mainly due to a decrease in debt services fees expended in the prior year.
+The School also reported an extraordinary loss of \$833,527 related to a claim associated with damages from Hurricane Michael.

-Intergovernmental receipts generated 88% of the revenues of the governmental activities.
-Most of the governmental resources were expensed for regular and exceptional instruction (53%), plant operations and maintenance (9%), school and general administrative services (11%), depreciation (7%), and interest expense (3%).
+Intergovernmental receipts generated 90% of the revenues of the governmental activities.
+Most of the governmental resources were expensed for regular and exceptional instruction (50%), general and school administrative services (13%), depreciation and amortization (10%), plant operations and maintenance (9%), and interest expense (4%).